+Due to the branches limited liability products to manage liquidity, no limit is set for the NSFR but management would not expect the ratio to fall below 50%, after taking into consideration the CNCB HO liquidity support.

 The management of Liquidity risk, including the above risk appetites and limits, including the risk weighing of assets and liabilities are defined in detail in the ‘Liquidity Risk Policy’.